What are European Technical Assessments?

 Harmonized standards are those developed by a recognized European Standards organization, following a request from the European Commission.
 References for these standards must be published in the Official Journal of the European Union.

-If your product follows CPR procedures but not to the specific requirements of one of the Harmonized Standards, you can still trade your construction product within the EU by achieving CE marking through European Technical Assessments (ETA’s).
+If your product follows CPR procedures but not to the specific requirements of one of the Harmonized Standards, you can still trade your construction product within the EU by achieving CE marking through European Technical Assessments (ETA’s) if the product is covered by existing European Assessment Document (EADs).

 European Technical Assessment and the Construction industry